-- Students are brought into the laboratory early on, when it can be influential in their academic and professional decision-making.
+- Bringing students into the lab early in their educational program, when it can be influential in their academic and professional decision-making.

-- Exposure to cancer issues is provided through cancer-related courses in multiple departments at undergraduate and graduate levels.
+- Exposing students to cancer-related issues through special courses in multiple departments at undergraduate and graduate levels.

-- Awards, scholarships, fellowships, and workshops are sponsored by the center to enhance education.
+- Awards, scholarships, fellowships and workshops to enhance education.

-- Multidisciplinary programs expose students to a variety of areas and expert researchers.
+- Multidisciplinary programs that expose students to a variety of areas and expert researchers.